Donkey Kong: Original series

-Donkey Kong Country
+Side-scrolling games

 The Donkey Kong Country series features platforming gameplay in which players complete side-scrolling levels to progress, reminiscent of Nintendo's Super Mario series.
 The player progresses through a world map that provides access to the themed worlds and their levels.
 They traverse the environment, jump between platforms, and avoid enemy and inanimate obstacles.
 Each world ends with a boss fight with a large enemy.
 The Country series is known for its high difficulty level and emphasis on momentum, requiring players to react to oncoming obstacles quickly to maintain flow.

-Players control one of the various playable Kongs, depending on the game: Donkey Kong, Diddy Kong, Dixie Kong, Kiddy Kong, Cranky Kong, and Funky Kong.
-The Rare games each feature two protagonists, with one protagonist carrying over to the sequel while another is introduced.
+Players control one of the various playable Kongs, depending on the game: Donkey Kong, Diddy Kong, Dixie Kong, Kiddy Kong, Cranky Kong, or Funky Kong.
+The Rare games each feature two protagonists, with the newer protagonist carrying over to the sequel while another is introduced.
 The Retro Studios games star Donkey Kong with other characters as his sidekicks.
-Players primarily control one Kong, with the second acting as a second hit point.
-In the Retro Studios games, other characters ride on Donkey Kong's back to provide special abilities; for instance, Diddy's jetpack allows him to temporarily hover.
+Players primarily control one Kong, with the second acting as additional hit points.
+In the Retro Studios games, the second Kong rides on Donkey Kong's back to provide special abilities; for instance, Diddy's jetpack allows him to temporarily hover.

-Countrys game mechanics include blasting out of barrel cannons, vehicle sequences with minecarts and barrel-themed rockets, levels in which the characters and foreground environments appear in silhouette, and swinging vines.
-Barrels return from the original series and can be used as weapons or broken to uncover power-ups.
+Barrels return from the original series and can be used as weapons, or broken to uncover power-ups.
 One barrel variant releases a partner Kong when thrown.
 Each level contains collectibles such as bananas, letters that spell out K–O–N–G, balloons, and puzzle pieces.
 These items can be found within the main level or by discovering hidden bonus stages, where they are earned via completing a challenge.
+Countrys game mechanics also include blasting out of barrels that function as cannons, vehicle sequences with minecarts and barrel-themed rockets, and swinging vines.

 In certain levels, the player can free an animal that provides the Kongs with special abilities, similar to the Super Mario series' Yoshi.
 Recurring animal friends include Rambi, a rhino that can charge into enemies and find hidden entrances; Enguarde, a swordfish that can defeat enemies underwater; and Squawks, a parrot who carries the Kongs or assists in finding collectibles.
 Outside the main gameplay, the Rare games' world maps contain areas where players can converse with non-player characters, such as Cranky, who provide advice, collectibles, and save points.
 The Retro Studios games feature shops (run by Cranky in Returns and Funky in Tropical Freeze) where the player can purchase items like power-ups and lives.

+The Donkey Kong Land trilogy reflects the SNES Country gameplay, with different level design that accounts for the Game Boy's hardware limitations.
+Jungle Beat adds score-attack elements, challenging players to complete levels with as many points as possible.